Cost of building work

 Where the actual cost of the whole or part of the work cannot be reliably determined, the levy for that work may be calculated on a reasonable market rate for work of that kind, with regard to the matters known about the work such as:

 - its nature

 - sourcing of materials

 - the time it was carried out

 - known expenditure for particular items.

-Alternatively an assessment made by a suitably qualified building practitioner (i.e. Quantity Surveyor) or reference to building industry cost guides may be appropriate.
+Alternatively, an assessment made by a suitably qualified building practitioner (i.e. a quantity surveyor) or reference to building industry cost guides may be appropriate.
 It is an offence under the Act for the applicant to provide incorrect information.

 Refusing an application

 The RBS must refuse an application for a building permit where: